hye-rin-an/TE_NAHR/README.md

-These are all the scripts that were used for the paper published in PNAS.
+These are all the scripts that were used for the paper published in